 - Recovery Plans

-This step covers all the plans to be implemented to help Piping Plover survive and grow.
+This step covers all the plans to be implemented to help the Piping Plover survive and grow.

 - Habitat Protection

-The focus of the conversation efforts is on various measures to protect the living and nesting habitat of the bird.
-Human access or intervention is minimum in the bird’s nesting areas.
+The focus of the conversation efforts is on various measures to protect the birds’ living and nesting habitat.
+Human access or intervention is minimal in the bird’s nesting areas.
 Industrial and commercial development needs to be limited.
-One of the biggest concerns for industrial buildings and factories is the ‘disposal of waste.’
-In-state of Michigan, many residents have pledged to save the habitat of the piping plover.
+One of the biggest concerns for industrial buildings and factories is the disposal of waste.’
+In the state of Michigan, many residents have pledged to save the habitat of the piping plover.

 - Public Awareness

-A comprehensive awareness campaign is run in those states where there is a Piping Plover population.
-The emphasis is to provide information about conservation to the communities along the coastal locations.
+A comprehensive awareness campaign is conducted in states where piping plovers are present.
+The emphasis is on providing information about conservation to communities along coastal locations.

 - Research

-The federal and state agencies have certain research groups that work on the numbers of Piping Plover, determine how the birds breeding in different seasons, and monitor any long-term changes in the bird’s population.
+The federal and state agencies have certain research groups that work on the numbers of Piping Plover, determine how the birds breed in different seasons, and monitor any long-term changes in the birds’ population.

-The common threats that the Piping Plover face includes construction projects, human disturbance, predation from other wild and domestic animals.
-There is also a major threat from ACM (Asbestos Containing Material), which can be any material having more than 1% asbestos.
-Any building that needs renovation or has to undergo demolition involves the removal of hazardous materials that could be stored.
+The common threats that the Piping Plover face include construction projects, human disturbance, and predation from other wild and domestic animals.
+There is also a significant threat from ACM (Asbestos-Containing Material), which can be any material containing more than 1% asbestos.
+Any building that requires renovation or is slated for demolition involves the removal of hazardous materials that may be stored.

 Bottom Line

-The Piping Plover population is susceptible to lose due to coastal development projects, erosion, rising sea level, and recreation activities.
+The Piping Plover population is susceptible to loss due to coastal development projects, erosion, rising sea level, and recreation activities.

-Titan University offers environmental expertise to numerous clients in the government construction industry.
-The environmental compliance courses are purposefully developed considering the potential threats to wildlife and endangered species.
-You can easily make an online account and take the courses.
+eCertify offers environmental expertise to numerous clients in the government construction industry.
+The ecological compliance courses are purposefully developed considering the potential threats to wildlife and endangered species.
+You can easily create an online account and enroll in the classes.
 To get a certificate, you will have to pass the quizzes at the end of every lesson and secure 70% marks or more in the final examination.